 - Got rejected by YC three times: W19, S19, and W20

-- Pivoted from focusing on selling to companies to individual writers (I should saw this earlier)
+- Pivoted from focusing on selling to companies to individual writers (I should have seen this earlier)

 - Failed to raise seed funding